reflexer-labs/geb-fallback-median/README.md

 # GEB Fallback Median

-This repository consists in an oracle model that has two core price feeds as well as a fallback feed used to provide data for a GEB deployment.
+This repository consists of an oracle model that has two core price feeds as well as a fallback feed used to provide collateral price data for a GEB deployment.

 ## Mechanism Overview